Walking with Ghosts: From Ballyvaughan to The Rodd (and back again)

 Stephen Clarke: What was your first encounter with the Burren?

-The remote location of the Burren College of Art belies its expansive reach providing a creative education for international students, as well as residencies for practitioners from across the world.
-Many of these visitors will be strangers to this ancient land, although some might recognize their own lineage in the place as descendants of the Irish diaspora.
-All of these temporary residents become acquainted with the ghosts of a people long gone.
-The college is sited in Newtown Castle close to the harbour village of Ballyvaughan that was itself the site of a castle occupied by the O’Lochlainn family in Medieval Times.
-The Celtic chieftains were haunted by their own predecessors, whose scattered dolmens make their presence felt on the landscape.[iv]
-At the end of the twentieth century, cartographer Tim Robinson provided contemporary explorers with a map of the terrain [v].
+The Burren College of Art looks out across the Atlantic and provides accommodation and creative education for students from North America.
+Strangers to this ancient land, some of these visitors might recognize their own lineage in the place as descendants of the Irish diaspora, while others become acquainted with ghosts of a people long gone.
+The college is located in Newtown Castle, close to the harbour village of Ballyvaughan that was itself the site of a castle occupied by the O’Lochlainn family who marked the territory of the Burren as their own in Medieval Times.
+The Celtic chieftains were haunted by their own predecessors whose scattered dolmens make their presence felt on the landscape .iv At the end of the twentieth century, cartographer Tim Robinson provided contemporary explorers with a map of the terrain. v

 Stephen Clarke: How did you as an artist respond to this environment that is both extraordinary in terms of nature and mysterious in relation to its distant past?